Wenchao Sara Tu

 Research project description

-Wenchao Tu has taught undergraduate & postgraduate courses in the area of language and pragmatics, international business communication, and training for Cambridge Business English Certificates (BEC).
+Wenchao Tu has taught undergraduate & postgraduate courses in the area of language and pragmatics, and international business communication.

 Tu, W. (2013) Chinese university webpages: A comparison of Chinese and English texts.
 4th Biennial New Zealand Discourse Conference.
-AUT University, 2-4 December, 2013.
+Auckland, 2-4 December, 2013.

 - Tu, W. (2010).
 How universities in China introduce themselves in Chinese and English on the internet: a contrastive genre study.
 5th Annual University of Sydney TESOL Research Network Colloquium.
-The University of Sydney, 23 October, 2010.
+Sydney, 23 October, 2010.

 Thomas and Ethel Mary Ewing Scholarships 2011-2013